TRZLedgerFoundation/templates/community/merkle-airdrop/README.md

 pnpm install
 ```

-Generates the necessary TypeScript types and client code from the Solana program:
+Generates the necessary TypeScript types and client code from the Trezoa program:

 ```bash
 pnpm codama:generate